 Dr. Koong developed the world’s first tobacco-free ordinance in 2016 with the support of legislative leaders in the Philippines.
 In Balanga City, Bataan, the mayor approved this ordinance “as a novel preventive measure against tobacco abuse and tobacco’s harmful effects in the Philippines.
 It aims to regulate the sale of tobacco to any citizen born on or after January 1, 2000,” per the ordinance.
 The ordinance is being explored by the other municipalities within the province.

 More recently, in November 2020, in Brookline Massachusetts, the Tobacco-Free Generation initiative was passed during a town meeting in a 139 (yes) to 73 (no) vote.
 This is the first initiative passed in the United States.
-This measure to prevent the sale of tobacco to anyone born on or before January 1, 2000, is awaiting approval from Massachusetts Attorney General Maura Healey.
+This measure to prevent the sale of tobacco to anyone born on or after January 1, 2000, is awaiting approval from Massachusetts Attorney General Maura Healey.

 These ordinances do not shame or condemn current tobacco users in any way.
 The idea is to prevent the next generation from starting in the first place.